July 15, 2016

 Don’t get caught up in reinforcing only your store’s perimeter and access points.
 The most prevalent burglary activity we see these days are the smash-and-grab occurrences whereby a stolen vehicle is used to smash through the front or rear doors of a firearm retailer and the assailants then quickly use hammers, rocks and other heavy objects to smash interior showcases where guns have been left “secured” overnight.
 Such smash-and-grab burglaries can take as little as two to three minutes from start to finish.
 That means it’s essential that you also take steps to secure such displays or otherwise secure their inventory in less vulnerable storage.

 Showcases can be built with burglar-resistant security locking devices, laminated glass or glass that’s been reinforced with security film.
 One of NSSF’s Member Benefits companies provides rolltop security guards for glass display cases that are nearly impenetrable.
-Even with any or all of these safeguards in place, I would still strongly recommended that handguns, the primary target of break-ins, be removed from show cases nightly and stored behind high-security stockroom doors (with deadbolts or three-point locking systems) or in gun safes.
+Even with any or all of these safeguards in place, I would still strongly recommended that handguns, the primary target of break-ins, be removed from showcases nightly and stored behind high-security stockroom doors (with deadbolts or three-point locking systems) or in gun safes.
 If possible, long guns should be either removed from the selling floor or secured with locking mechanisms in their racks after hours.
 If you choose to go to the trouble of locking your firearms in safes each night, safes weighing less than 1,000 pounds should be properly mounted to floors or walls where possible to prevent removal of the entire safe and its contents.

-Your stock room walls need special attention.
+Your stockroom walls need special attention.
 Several gun shops in recent memory reported that individuals gained entry by breaking through the neighboring wall of another business or in-store room where drywall was the only barrier in between.
-For room where firearms inventory are stored where the walls are not exterior brick or concrete, half-inch plywood can be installed on the interior of your drywall to prevent easy access.
+For the room where firearms inventory are stored where the walls are not exterior brick or concrete, half-inch plywood can be installed on the interior of your drywall to prevent easy access.
 Interior drop-down gates are also an option, and vibration alarm sensors can be installed to detect early warnings of smash through attempts.

 Although handguns are usually the primary target in a gun shop burglary, all monies received should be deposited nightly.
 Cash register funds and petty cash should also be secured in a safe intended for such purposes.
-Locking operating cash and daily receipts in a file cabinet office draw just doesn’t make sense.
+Locking operating cash and daily receipts in a file cabinet office draw just do not make sense.
 Make it a regular practice to remove register funds from cash drawers nightly.

 A very visible and updated security camera system is advised for several reasons, including tracking of burglary activates, evidence of criminals casing your store for a future crime, robbery deterrence and burglary investigation.
 Video is always used to investigate and prosecute criminals in a variety of criminal activities that may occur on your premises.
 Modern security camera systems utilize a digital video recording (DVR) system or record via remote connections over the Internet to a monitoring service.